- I am (almost) five feet tall.

 - I love brownies, flowers, and the color purple.

-- I’ve been hit by a pickup truck while crossing the street.
+- I survived being hit by a pickup truck while crossing the street.

 - I am deaf in my right ear.

 - I do most of my reading in the bathtub.

 - I was born with multiple heart defects.